OfficeDev/office-js-docs/docs/publish/centralized-deployment.md

 - Your organization uses the Azure Active Directory (Azure AD) identity service.
 - Users' Exchange mailboxes have [OAuth enabled](https://msdn.microsoft.com/en-us/library/office/dn626019(v=exchg.150).aspx#Anchor_0).
 - For Word, Excel and PowerPoint:
-    - Your users must be using Office Professional Plus 2016 on the following operating systems:
+    - Users must be using Office Professional Plus 2016 on the following operating systems:
         - Win32: build 16.0.8067 or later
         - Mac: build 15.34.17051500 or later
 - For Outlook: